balthorium/pcg-id/draft-abiggs-saag-primitives-for-conf-group-comms.md

 group

 > A group is a set of entities whose membership wish to engage in secure and authenticated multiparty communications over some group communications resource.

+> member

+A member is an entity that is classified as such with respect to a particular group membership block chain.
+A non-member is any entity not classified as a member.

 group communications resource